 Title IX of the Education Amendments of 1972 protects people in educational programs or activities that receive federal fund assistance from discrimination based on sex.
 The Title IX statute reads: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 Supreme Court decisions and guidance from the Department of Education have safeguarded the broad scope to include instances of sexual harassment and sexual violence within its meaning.
 Therefore, schools and educational institutions are legally required to take immediate and effective steps to remedy hostile educational environments.
-Failure to do so is a violation of Title IX and puts the academic institution at risk of losing its federal funding.267
+Failure to do so is a violation of Title IX and puts the academic institution at risk of losing its federal funding.

-In a 2011 memo, commonly referred to as the "Dear Colleague" letter, the Obama administration urged schools and academic institutions to thoroughly investigate reports of student-on-student sexual violence.268 The letter from the Department of Education's OCR advised that school grievance procedures should adopt a "preponderance of the evidence" standard (i.e., it is more likely than not that sexual harassment or violence occurred), rather than a "clear and convincing" standard (i.e., it is highly probable or reasonably certain that the sexual harassment or violence occurred).
+In a 2011 memo, commonly referred to as the "Dear Colleague" letter, the Obama administration urged schools and academic institutions to thoroughly investigate reports of student-on-student sexual violence.
+The letter from the Department of Education's OCR advised that school grievance procedures should adopt a "preponderance of the evidence" standard (i.e., it is more likely than not that sexual harassment or violence occurred), rather than a "clear and convincing" standard (i.e., it is highly probable or reasonably certain that the sexual harassment or violence occurred).

 The letter also advised schools to provide an appeals process, and, if they did, schools should give both parties-the accused and the alleged victim-the right of appeal.
 OCR further advised that investigations should be conducted in a reasonably prompt 60-day timeframe.
-269 In 2016, the Department of Education issued guidance in interpreting "sex discrimination" to include claims based on gender identity.
-270 Sexual assault survivors, women's rights groups, and LGBTQ+ activists praised the new standards and requirements.
+In 2016, the Department of Education issued guidance in interpreting "sex discrimination" to include claims based on gender identity.
+Sexual assault survivors, women's rights groups, and LGBTQ+ activists praised the new standards and requirements.

 The Trump/Pence administration is actively working to dismantle the Obama-era protections.
-In February 2017, the Trump/Pence administration rescinded the 2016 gender identity and sex discrimination guidance, allowing discrimination to occur in an academic setting against trans and gender nonconforming individuals.271 In a September 2017 speech, Secretary of Education Betsy DeVos stated that the department would revamp the Obama-era Title IX guidance on sexual assault cases.272 In May 2020, it did just that.
-The Obama administration defined sexual harassment as "unwelcome conduct of a sexual nature," including unwanted sexual advances; requests for sexual favors; and other verbal, nonverbal, or physical conduct of a sexual nature.273 The Trump/Pence administration's new directive redefines sexual harassment as "unwelcome conduct on the basis of sex that is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the school's education program or activity."
+In February 2017, the Trump/Pence administration rescinded the 2016 gender identity and sex discrimination guidance, allowing discrimination to occur in an academic setting against trans and gender nonconforming individuals.
+In a September 2017 speech, Secretary of Education Betsy DeVos stated that the department would revamp the Obama-era Title IX guidance on sexual assault cases.
+In August 2020, when Secretary DeVos' new Title IX rule took effect, the department did just that.
+The Obama administration defined sexual harassment as "unwelcome conduct of a sexual nature," including unwanted sexual advances; requests for sexual favors; and other verbal, nonverbal, or physical conduct of a sexual nature.
+The Trump/Pence administration's new directive redefines sexual harassment as "unwelcome conduct on the basis of sex that is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the school's education program or activity."
 The weaker standard allows schools to ignore many sexual harassment claims.
-The new rule also weakens the due process protections for victims, For example, it permits the cross-examination of victims.274
+The new rule also weakens the due process protections for victims, For example, it permits the cross-examination of victims.
+The American Civil Liberties Union filed a lawsuit that aimed to block the new Title IX rule dictating how colleges and K-12 schools must respond to reports of sexual misconduct.
+However, in October 2020, a federal judge dismissed the case saying the plaintiffs lack standing to sue.
+Three other ongoing cases are currently challenging the new rule.